 One of the most commonly heard excuses from many people is that they are not good enough to play in a band.
 Even if you are not a very good or experienced player, you can still start a band with less experienced players.

 My personal experience when I started out playing in a novice band was great.
 Everyone was growing musically together and we had fun at each jam session.
-This had also accelerated my guitar learning curve as I was very motivated to keep improving in order to keep up with my bandmates.
+This also accelerated my guitar learning curve as I was very motivated to keep improving in order to keep up with my bandmates.

 Ultimately, playing in a band requires commitment and discipline.
 My final advice is to be patient and allow time for the band to improve.
 Great bands don’t happen overnight.
 Do keep in mind any feedbacks and opinions that your bandmates may raise and adopt 2-way communications.
 Have fun!!!
 Who knows, you might be the next band that makes it BIG!!!